Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 ### Breakdown of the single-attention head
 <ol>
   <li> Matrix multiplication between query and key matrices, the output size will be (context_len, context_len) </li>
   <li> Apply softmax to get a probability distribution that sums to 1.
-The way to interpret the matrix is that: each row corresponds to a word, and we can tell how much other words in the sequence modify the meaning of the current word based on the weights assigned.
-(For simplicity, we have omitted the scaled dot product attention version in this post) </li>
+The way to interpret the matrix is that: each row corresponds to a word, and we can tell how much other words in the sequence influence the meaning of the current word based on the weights assigned.
+(We have omitted the scaled dot product attention version in this post) </li>
-  <li> Matrix multiply with the value matrix to get attention vector which has size (context_len, embed_dim)</li>
+  <li> Matrix multiply with the value matrix to get the attention vector, which has size (context_len, embed_dim)</li>
   <li> Matrix multiply with a linear layer </li>
 </ol>

-Vector addition this attention vector to our original non-contextual word embedding in residual
+(Jumping slightly ahead, as we will see, the output of this step is our contextual word embedding, and we will add it to our original non-contextual word embedding in the residual layer.)

 ## 1b) Multiple attention heads
-In practice, there is a huge incentive to learn many of such single-attention heads (parameterized by the Query, Key and Value matrices) such that each head will learn a different aspect of the complex relationship in the original sequence.
+In practice however, we do not use a single attention head.
+There is a huge incentive to learn many of such single-attention heads (parameterized by the Query, Key and Value matrices) so that each head will learn a different aspect of the complex relationship in the original sequence.
 With multiple heads, we now have an additional hyperparameter denoted: **num_head**.
 For this post, let's set it to 2 for simplicity.

 **Note: Requires Embed_dim % Num_head = 0**

 The multiple attention heads operate largely similarly to the single head except that the size of the Query, Key and Value Matrices have now shrunk.
 Specifically, we partition the **1)Query**, **2)Key**, and **3)Value** matrices into num_head parts.
-In the diagram, each of the 3 full-sized matrices is partitioned into **a)** green and **b)** pink portions.
-The parameters in each of the single-head attention are learned independently.
+In the diagram, each of the 3, full-sized matrices is partitioned into **a) green boxed** and **b) pink boxed** portions.
+Virtually, we now have 2 single-head attention blocks, where the parameters in each single-head are learned independently.
 Note the attention matrix output from each single-head attention is proportionally smaller.
-We have an extra step in between step **3** and **4** to concatenate all these attention matrices at the end.
+We have an extra final step in between **step 3** and **step 4** to concatenate all these attention matrices into one of original size.

 <img width="1010" alt="Screenshot 2024-04-20 at 6 21 30 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/5008eedb-f438-4e7c-a8dc-ac2dfe4d37ac">